This post may contain affiliate links. Please read my disclosure policy.

 How to make Lemon Cookies using a pastry bag and decorating tip:

-1. First, create a template by drawing 1 1/2-inch circles on one side of a sheet of parchment paper cut to fit your cookie sheet.
+Draw 1 and 1/2-inch circles on one side of a sheet of parchment paper cut to fit your cookie sheet.
 The circles should be spaced about 1-inch apart.
 Turn the parchment paper over so the pencil marks are on the bottom.

 This simple step takes just a few minutes to complete but is invaluable when matching cookies to create a sandwich.

-3. Next, using an electric mixer, beat together the cream cheese, butter, lemon sugar, all the remaining granulated sugar, lemon zest, egg yolk, salt, vanilla and lemon juice.
-Add the flour and mix until blended.
+In a large bowl using an hand mixer or stand mixer fit with the paddle attachment beat together the cream cheese, butter, lemon sugar, all the remaining granulated sugar, lemon zest, egg yolk, salt, vanilla and lemon juice.
+Add the dry ingredients and mix until blended.
 Scoop half the dough into a pastry bag fit with a large decorating tip.

-4. Pipe the cookie dough into one of the circles just until it’s almost full.
+Pipe cookie dough into one of the circles on the prepared baking sheet just until it’s almost full.
 The cookies won’t spread very much so you’ll end up with just about what you piped onto the parchment paper.

 PRO TIP: To get the best shape hold the bag straight up and down with the edge of the tip hovering slightly above the baking sheet.
 Squeeze the bag firmly until the cookie is almost as wide as the circle.
 Stop squeezing, pull up and away.